saphyr-rs/saphyr/README.md

 * `Index<&'a str>` assumes the container is a string to value map
 * otherwise, `Yaml::BadValue` is returned

+Note that `annotated::YamlData` cannot return `BadValue` and will panic.

 If your document does not conform to this convention (e.g. map with complex type key), you can use the `Yaml::as_XXX` family API of functions to access your objects.